naborlozada/Sequenzanalyse-und-Genomik-Leipzig/README.md

     * Sequence alignment (*.phy)
     * Reconstructed phylogenetic tree (no bootstrap).
 Before and after its rename.
     * Reconstructed phylogenetic tree (100X bootstrap).
 Before and after its rename.
-    * PERL scripts: to obtain the full taxonomy information from NCBI using the ACCESSION numbers
+    * PERL scripts:
+       To obtain the full taxonomy information from NCBI using the ACCESSION numbers:

-     - get taxa.sh
+            get taxa.sh

+       To change the fasta headers from ACCESSION to GI numbers:

+            change_fasta_headers.pl

-            to change the fasta headers from ACCESSION to GI numbers || to retrieve specific set of GI number and their taxonomic info from a specific list GI numbers from a fasta sequence.
+       To retrieve specific set of GI number and their taxonomic info from a specific list GI numbers from a fasta sequence:

+            retrieve_GIs_TAXA_for_myTree_annotation.pl

     * PLOTS: example of the final phylogenetic trees.

   - PARAMETRIC:
         - Raw estimation of multiple genomic-signature indices for a genome example (codonw).
-        - R script: command line script that produces a dot-plot (ggplot) showing two color codes.
+        - R script: command line script that produces a dot-plot (ggplot) showing two color codes:

+              make_plot.R

         - PLOTS: two dot-plot examples of Genomic signatures based on the 'codonw' estimation.